usedToBeTomas/teredoFix/README.md

 # :gear:INSTRUCTIONS
 Teredo Universal Fix Guide 0.10, Updated 16/11/2022.
 ## Basic requirements :white_check_mark:
+- Be able to follow instructions and not skip steps
 - Firewall needs to be enabled and on standard settings
 - To gain open NAT, you are very likely going to need username and password of your wifi router
 - 3 minutes for teredoFix